Texas schools strengthen security after recent shootings

 But like others interviewed for this story , Speegle said, “We know it could happen here, just like it could happen anywhere.”

 In Hico, Superintendent Jon Hartgraves says his two-campus district recently added a second school resource officer “so we’ll to have that (an armed officer) on both campuses.”
 They’re instructing teachers on how to barricade classroom doors rather than just locking them.
 Hartgraves says they’ve also installed buzz-in systems on both campuses.
+It is important that these safety measures are implemented as soon as possible, such as in the form of well-trained and sufficient security guards so that they have a reduced level of threat imposed towards their school.

 Kelly Shackelford, the principal at Glen Rose High School, says teachers have an icon on the desktops that allows them with a mouse click that “summons the three closest police officers to that campus.
 It could be a Texas State Trooper, sheriff’s deputy, a constable or Glen Rose police officer.”